 In 2006 and 2007, the experiments were conducted at 19 locations across the Midsouth.
 Experiments were designed as large replicated plots (24 rows x 100 feet).
-The locations and number of individual sites included: Arkansas (7), Louisiana (3), Mississippi (3), Missouri (2), and Tennessee (4).
+The locations and number of sites included Arkansas (7), Louisiana (3), Mississippi (3), Missouri (2), and Tennessee (4).

-The treatments included:
+The treatments included the following:

-- Automatic: Weekly insecticide applications initiated at first bloom and repeated every 7 days until plants matured to the NAWF 5 and 350 DD60s growth stage. - Low: Insecticide application triggered when TPB density reached 1 TPB per 5 row-feet on a black drop cloth.

-- Medium: Insecticide application triggered when TPB reached 3 TPB per 5 row-feet on a black drop cloth. - High: Insecticide application when TPB density reached 5 TPB per 5 row-feet on a black drop cloth. - Very High: Insecticide application triggered when TPB reached 10 TPB per 5 row-feet on a black drop cloth.
+- Automatic: Weekly insecticide applications initiated at first bloom and repeated every 7 days until plants matured to the NAWF 5 and 350 DD60s growth stage. - Low: Insecticide application triggered when TPB density reached one TPB per 5 rowfeet on a black drop cloth. - Medium: Insecticide application triggered when TPB reached three TPB per 5 row-feet on a black drop cloth. - High: Insecticide application when TPB density reached five TPB per 5 row-feet on a black drop cloth. - Very High: Insecticide application triggered when TPB reached 10 TPB per 5 row-feet on a black drop cloth.

 All action thresholds were adjusted for feeding habits of the other hemipteran species when present and were converted to TPB equivalents.
-Cotton fleahoppers represented 1 TPB, clouded plant bugs were counted as 1.5 TPB, and stink bugs represented 3 TPBs.
+Cotton fleahoppers represented one TPB, clouded plant bugs were counted as 1.5 TPB, and stink bugs represented three TPBs.
 All fields were planted with transgenic Bt cultivars to minimize the impact of caterpillar pests.
-Prior to first bloom, all plots were treated with a neonicotinoid insecticide when TPB infestations reached a prebloom action threshold.
+Before first bloom, all plots were treated with a neonicotinoid insecticide when TPB infestations reached a prebloom action threshold.
 At first bloom, a black drop cloth (2.5 feet per side) was used to sample TPB densities.
-Insecticide applications were triggered when the average of the four replicates for each treatment exceeded the designated action threshold.
+Insecticide applications were triggered when the average of the four replicates for each treatment was more than the designated action threshold.

-Insecticides during the flowering period were made with organophosphate insecticides.
-Bidrin (dicrotophos at 8 ounces per acre) and Orthene (acephate at .83 pounds per acre).
-The insecticides were alternated for each subsequent application.
-At the end of the season, the tests were harvested and lint yields were determined for each plot.
+Insecticide applications during the flowering period were made with organophosphate insecticides, Bidrin (dicrotophos at 8 ounces per acre) and Orthene (acephate at .83 pounds per acre).
+The insecticides were alternated for each application after that.
+At the end of the season, the tests were harvested, and lint yields were determined for each plot.